josejuansanchez/kiwi-sdk/README.md

 The Kiwi library needs to know how to let the app know when it has detected a motion.
 For this reason, there is a DetectionInfo class containing the Motion object as well as the detection score (in float).

-There is also onScoreAvailable, which provides a way to get scores as they are calculated by the library.
+There is also ```onScoreAvailable```, which provides a way to get scores as they are calculated by the library.
 You may or may not override this method as you see fit.

 ```java
 DetectionCallback mMotionCallback = new DetectionCallback() {